AqwamCreates/DataPredict/docs/API/Models/BayesianQuantileLinearRegression.md

 * featureMatrix: Matrix containing data.

-* quantileVector: A matrix or vector specifying the quantiles to predict for each data point.
+* quantileMatrix: A matrix or vector specifying the quantiles to predict for each data point.
 Must be between 0 and 1.

 #### Returns: